NTT-DOCOMO-RD/kddcup2024-oag-challenge-pst-9th-solution-nttdocomolabz/README.md

 ## Solution Overview

-We adopted a two-stage approach to address the problem.
+We adopted a two-stage approach to address the competition task.
 In the first stage, we employed a cross-encoder model integrated with SciBERT to determine whether the source paper is among the most significant references.
 In the second stage, we utilized the features derived from both the target and source papers, along with the output from the first stage, to feed into several binary classifiers for prediction.
 Finally, we aggregated the results of these classifiers using an ensemble method to enhance the overall accuracy and robustness of our solution.

 ![Solution pipeline](./pipeline.png)